senseexcel/senseexcel/install_guide.md

  ![Toolbar About Autoload](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-About-Autoload.png)

-"Language" allows you to choose which language you would like to work in.
+"Language" allows you to choose your prefrred language.
+If your preferred language is not included, please contact us to discuss adding it to the product.

  ![Toolbar About Language](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-About-Language.png)